-75% of devices (74% for mobile and 85% for desktop) support push notifications.
-They were popularised by smarthphones, which is very important considering that most websites receive more traffic from mobile devices.
+75% of devices support push notifications (74% for mobile and 85% for desktop).
+They were popularised by smartphones, which is very important considering that most websites receive more traffic from mobile devices.
 For this reason, sending WordPress push notifications won’t negatively affect your users, regardless of their device of choice.

 Sending a notification about new articles is a good default use case for push notifications, but how are they different from a mailing list?
-What other purpose can they serve?
+What other purposes can they serve?

 While some of your visitors won’t see the notification for various reasons (i.e. they might have turned them off globally and your notification expired), the majority will immediately notice your message.

 This is a big advantage over a mailing list.
 Newsletters usually have an open rate of about 20%.
 Since more people see your notification, the click rate is also higher.